BitTorrent Price Tops $0.0008 on Top Exchanges (BTTOLD)

-BitTorrent (BTTOLD) traded 0.9% higher against the dollar during the 1 day period ending at 22:00 PM ET on September 27th.
-One BitTorrent coin can now be bought for $0.0008 or 0.00000004 BTC on popular cryptocurrency exchanges.
-BitTorrent has a total market cap of $772.15 million and $66,767.00 worth of BitTorrent was traded on exchanges in the last day.
-During the last week, BitTorrent has traded 0.4% higher against the dollar.
+BitTorrent (BTTOLD) traded 0.9% higher against the US dollar during the 1-day period ending at 8:00 AM ET on October 4th.
+One BitTorrent coin can currently be purchased for about $0.0008 or 0.00000004 BTC on exchanges.
+BitTorrent has a total market cap of $764.06 million and approximately $66,767.00 worth of BitTorrent was traded on exchanges in the last 24 hours.
+In the last week, BitTorrent has traded 0.4% higher against the US dollar.

 - Tarality (TARAL) traded 11.3% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.